 In any case, the PIAS will be taxed, once redeemed, for income from real estate capital as the income is received.
 In addition, the amount to be taxed will depend on the age of the participant at the time the life annuity begins to be received.
 Thus, the older you are, the less you have to pay for this income.
 For example, from the age of 70, only 8% of the income obtained must be taxed, while if it is obtained between the ages of 50 and 59, it must be taxed at 28%.

-The PIAS will pay 19% in personal income tax if they were rescued before the first 5 years have elapsed
+PIAS will be taxed at 19% in personal income tax if they are redeemed before the first 5 years have elapsed

 However, they will be taxed at 21% if the contributions are more than 6000 euros and up to 50, and at 000% if the contributions exceed 23 euros.